Keobkeig/GymCrowd/README.md

 **Key Features:**
 - Real-time gym crowd tracking using web scrapping of Connect2Connect API
-- User-specific login and personalization preferences
+- User-specific login and signup
-- Exercise lookup and logging for tracking sets
+- Ability to scroll through excercises and favorite them

 ---

 ## Requirements Addressed
-- **Requirement 1**: Real-time crowd data ensures gym-goers can plan their workouts more effectively.
+- **Requirement 1**: MVMM is implemented into all three of our screens, demonstrated by how our screens get information from backend, process information in the ViewModel, and then present the information to the screen, all in separate files
-- **Requirement 2**: Interactive trends and analytics provide insights into peak and off-peak times.
+- **Requirement 2**: Our first screen enables the user to login/signup, our second screen shows the gyms, our third screen displays excercises
-- **Requirement 3**: A clean and intuitive interface prioritizes user and dev experience using MVVM
+- **Requirement 3**: We use our backend to login/signup our user, get the lazylist of excercises, and show the gyms and their fullness